caverage/pymvf/README.md

-# Python Template Project
+# Python Music Visualization Framework

-This is a template project to be used to create new Python projects.
-Any new projects should derive from this project.
-This will ensure that the project is properly setup for Linting, Formatting, Testing, and CI/CD.

-This project include the following:

-    gitlint
-    pylint
-    black
-    isort
-    mypy
-    pytest
-    pytest-cov
+This framework is made to facilitate realtime music visualization for Caverage events.

 ## Setup
+This project requires Python >=3.7, Linux, and PortAudio.

+### Dev Setup
-To install this template run the following from the project directory:
+To install this framework for development run the following from the project directory:

 1. Create a venv:
         python3 -m venv .venv